-The Snyder Syndicate, a private company, holds a 1% net smelter returns royalty on the 1,044 Sleeper Gold mine claims in a mining scenario.
+The Snyder Syndicate, a private company, holds a one percent (1%) net smelter return royalty on the 1,044 Sleeper Gold mine claims in a mining scenario.

 Franco-Nevada U.S. Corporation ("Franco"), holds a two percent (2%) net smelter return royalty on minerals produced from the 2,322 mining claims at the Sleeper Gold Project.